New2World/Computational-Data-Science-Lab/README.md

 #### Known Bugs

 - [ ] If the graph is large enough, there will be some memory errors on GPU.
-I'm not so sure whether it is caused by the limitation of my VRAM, which only has 3GB space;
+I'm not so sure whether it is caused by the limitation of my VRAM, which only has 3GB space; (This problem starts from dataset `dblp.txt` and all other graphs larger than it.)
 - [ ] ~~Recurrent queue has a fixed size, and if overflow the answer may be wrong, even the program may crash;~~ (temporarily ignore)

 ### Comparison